Hdz2001/COMP3380/README.md

-Instructin to run the project:
+Instructions to run the project: